 Quorum and Voting.
 The MBCA provides that, unless a greater or lesser quorum is provided in the articles of incorporation, the bylaws, or the MBCA, a majority of the shares entitled to vote at a meeting constitutes a quorum at the meeting.
-If the articles of incorporation are silent as to specific voting requirements: (a) In all matters other than the election of directors, the affirmative vote of the majority of shares present at the meeting and entitled to vote on the subject matter shall be the act of the shareholders; (b) directors shall be elected by a plurality of the votes of the shares present at the meeting and entitled to vote on the election of directors; and (c) where a separate vote by a class or series is required, a majority of the outstanding shares of such class or series shall constitute a quorum entitled to take action with respect to that vote on that matter and, in all matters other than the election of directors, the affirmative vote of the majority of shares or series or classes or series.
-The Michigan Bylaws provide that the holders of shares representing a majority of the company's stock issued, outstanding and entitled to vote, present in person or represented by proxy, shall constitute a quorum at all meetings of the shareholders for the transaction of business, except as otherwise provided by law, the Michigan Charter or the Michigan Bylaws.
+If the articles of incorporation are silent as to specific voting requirements: (a) In all matters other than the election of directors, the affirmative vote of the majority of shares present at the meeting and entitled to vote on the subject matter shall be the act of the shareholders; (b) directors shall be elected by a plurality of the votes of the shares present at the meeting and entitled to vote on the election of directors; and (c) where a separate vote by a class or series is required, a majority of the outstanding shares of such class or series shall constitute a quorum entitled to take action with respect to that vote on that matter and, in all matters other than the election of directors, the affirmative vote of the majority of shares of such class or series present at the meeting shall be the act of such class or series or classes or series.
+The Michigan Bylaws provide that the holders of shares representing a majority of the Company's stock issued, outstanding and entitled to vote, present in person or represented by proxy, shall constitute a quorum at all meetings of the shareholders for the transaction of business, except as otherwise provided by law, the Michigan Charter or the Michigan Bylaws.
 If any matter requires shares voting as a class or series, the presence of a majority of the shares of that class or series is a quorum.

 The NRS provides that, unless the articles of incorporation or bylaws provide otherwise, a majority of the voting power of the corporation, present in person or by proxy at a meeting of shareholders (regardless of whether the proxy has authority to vote on any matter), constitutes a quorum for the transaction of business.
 Under the NRS, unless the articles of incorporation or bylaws provide for different proportions, action by the shareholders on a matter other than the election of directors is approved if the number of votes cast in favor of the action exceeds the number of votes cast in opposition to the action.
 Unless provided otherwise in the corporation's articles of incorporation or bylaws, directors are elected at the annual meeting of shareholders by plurality vote.
 The Nevada Bylaws similarly provide that the holders of a majority of the Company's stock issued, outstanding and entitled to vote, present in person or represented by proxy, shall constitute a quorum at all meetings of the shareholders for the transaction of business, except as otherwise provided by law, the Nevada Charter or the Nevada Bylaws.
-Consistent with the NRS, the Nevada Bylaws also provide that, except as otherwise provided by law, in the Nevada Bylaws, that action by the shareholders on a matter other than elections of directors is approved if the number of votes cast in opposition to the action exceeds the number of votes cast in opposition to the action.
+Consistent with the NRS, the Nevada Bylaws also provide that, except as otherwise provided by law, in the Nevada Charter or the Nevada Bylaws, that action by the shareholders on a matter other than elections of directors is approved if the number of votes case in favor of the action exceeds the number of votes cast in opposition to the action.